mkrish14/itcs6155_group14/README.md

 -   Data Modeling and Evaluation

+## Project Structure:
+-   Deliverable4/COVID-19 Cases Extract.csv.zip - Dataset
+-   Deliverable4/kbs_covid_latestdata.ipynb – Contains the initial Analysis and the preprocessing and our baseline model with Linear Regression.
+-   Deliverable4/aqi_airpollution_retrieval.ipynb – Contains the Retrieval code for the Air Quality Index data provided by the EPA.
+-   Deliverable4/Exponential Curve Fitting.ipynb – The Exponential Data is converted into Logarithmic Data
+-   Deliverable4/ProphetForecast.ipynb – Facebook Prophet Forecast for Each state by a period of 20 days
+-   Deliverable4/flask-app – Contains the Flask app deployed on the App-Engine
+-   Deliverable4/forecastplots – Facebook Prophet plots for the future
+-   Deliverable4/predictions – Consists of the data in .csv with respect to each state and their dates
+-   Deliverable4/plots – Consists of CurveFitting plots for the Exponential Dataset grouped by states and date.

 ## **Domain and Data:**

 The domain of the data is Healthcare or more precisely diseases